Metrizing Fairness: Introduction

-\paragraph{\textbf{Contributions.}} We study supervised learning problems whose solutions critically impact individuals of two demographic groups, and we seek predictors that are fair in the sense of statistical parity.
-By definition, this means that the distributions of the predictions within the two groups should be close in Kolmogorov distance, which constitutes an IPM.
+\paragraph{\textbf{Contributions.}} We study supervised learning problems whose solutions critically impact individuals of two demographic groups, and we seek predictors that are fair with respect to one of several group fairness criteria.
+For ease of exposition, we will focus on statistical parity, but we will show that most of our main results readily extend to other group fairness notions.
+A predictor is fair with respect to statistical parity if the distributions of the predictions within the two groups are close in Kolmogorov distance, which constitutes an IPM.
 Fairness can thus be enforced by penalizing the dissimilarity of the two distributions in the objective function of the learning problem.
-In this paper we first prove that if membership in a certain demographic group provides no information about the distribution of the learning target conditional on the features, then the optimal predictor satisfies statistical parity even if it is not explicitly enforced.
-We then argue that if training is based on a biased target, fairness constraints can have a regularizing effect and improve accuracy in view of an ideal target, for which there is no data.
-This reasoning provides a theoretical justification for enforcing statistical parity and may help to identify learning tasks in which fairness penalties produce desirable outcomes.
+In this paper we first prove that if membership in a certain demographic group provides no information about the distribution of the learning target conditional on the features, then the optimal predictor satisfies statistical parity even if it is not explicitly enforced. { In addition, we prove that if training is based on a {\em biased} target with a sufficiently small bias, then fairness constraints are guaranteed to have a regularizing effect and to improve accuracy in view of the {\em true} target.} This reasoning provides a theoretical justification for enforcing statistical parity and may help to identify learning tasks in which fairness penalties produce desirable outcomes.
 Next, we flesh out conceptual and computational benefits of measuring unfairness with IPMs other than the Kolmogorov distance.
 On the one hand, we show that the generator of any IPM can be interpreted as a family of utility functions and that unfairness with respect to this IPM arises if individuals in the two demographic groups have diverging expected utilities.
 This establishes a utilitarian perspective on unfairness measures.
 On the other hand, we prove that unfairness-regularized learning problems are susceptible to efficient SGD algorithms if unfairness is measured by the squared $\mc L^2$-distance or by a squared maximum mean discrepancy.
 Unbiased gradient estimators, which are necessary for SGD to converge, are difficult to obtain because the unfairness penalty is non-linear in the distribution of the training samples.
 Focusing on IPMs related to $U$-statistics and constructing random batches of training samples, we can eliminate the systematic bias of the na\"ive empirical unfairness penalty.
 However, debiasing the unfairness penalty in this manner introduces a bias in the empirical prediction loss.
 We thus also need to derive a bias correction term for the empirical prediction loss.
 In summary, these techniques allow us to obtain unbiased gradient estimators for the overall learning objective at a low computational cost.
-Numerical experiments on real data show that our SGD-based approach to solve fair learning problems outperforms state-of-the-art methods in that it achieves a superior accuracy-unfairness trade-off---sometimes at significantly reduced runtimes.
+Numerical experiments on real data show that our SGD-based approach to solve fair learning problems outperforms state-of-the-art methods in that it achieves a superior accuracy-fairness trade-off---sometimes at significantly reduced runtimes.